 Length: M1A12: Main Body: 26 feet (7.9 meters) and with Gun Forward: 32.2 feet (9.8 meters), M1A15: Main Body: 27.2 feet (8.3 meters) and with Gun Forward: 34.5 feet (10.5 meters).

 Weight: M1A12: 68 tons (61.7 metric tons), M1A15: 72.5 tons (65.8 metric tons)

 Power Source: M1A12: Nuclear (Should have an average lifespan of 10 years), M1A15: Fuel Cell System or Nuclear (Should have an average lifespan of 10 years)

 Cargo Capacity: Minimal, enough for equipment with crew.

 Black Market Cost: M1A12: Fusion with 10 year life sells for 36 million credits, M1A15: Fuel Cell System version sells for 7.5 million credits and fusion with 10 year life sells for 38.5 million credits.

-- High Velocity 80 mm Heavy Rail Gun (1): This rail gun normally fires a solid dart of MDC materials that does massive damage to targets that it hits but can also use explosive warheads.
+- High Velocity 80 mm Heavy Rail Gun (1): This rail gun normally fires a solid dart of ultra dense high strength materials that does massive damage to targets that it hits but can also use explosive warheads.
 Loading system of the gun is completely automated.